JanssenProject/jans/docs/janssen-server/auth-server/openid-features/acrs.md

 ### 2. ACR for authenticating using external LDAP or Active Directory

-Use the instructions provided in jans-tui [LDAP configuration options](../../config-guide/auth-server-config/authentication-method-config.md#ldap-servers-as-authentication-method) documentation to learn how to enable and configure ACRs that use external LDAP as IDP.
+Use the instructions provided in jans-tui [LDAP configuration options](../../config-guide/auth-server-config/authentication-method-config.md#ldap-servers-as-authentication-method) documentation to learn how to enable and configure ACRs that use external LDAP or Active Directory as IDP.

 ### 3. Script-based ACRs